RECAP – NFCR’s Global Summit and Award Ceremonies for Cancer Research & Entrepreneurship 2022

 Chelsea Hu was recognized for her exemplary work raising money for cancer research using art showcases.
 Through her nonprofit, Teen Mobile Arts, Hu raised $1,500 for NFCR-supported initiatives.

-Greyson Banovich, accompanied by his mother, Katie, was recognized on the stage for his inspirational story of strength and courage in defeating cancer at just 3 years old.
+A pediatric cancer patient survivor, Greyson Banovich, accompanied by his mother, Katie, was recognized on the stage for his inspirational story of strength and courage in defeating cancer at just three years old.
 NFCR-funded cancer research was a contributing factor to Greyson’s successful tumor-removal surgery.
-Mr. Kawaguchi surprised Greyson with several gifts for courageously sharing his story.
-With the help of our audience, a glow stick party was thrown for him.
+With the participation of our audience, a glow stick party was thrown for Greyson, which brought beautiful smiles to the young child.
 Glow stick parties were a source of comfort for Greyson during his hospital stay.
-Greyson also received a custom soccer World Cup jersey, a sport Greyson can now happily participate in – thanks to overcoming his rare cancer.

 Committing to Our Mission